 'There's no greater asset in the process of dispute resolution than proper and complete preparation.
 Never economise on preparation,' say the experts.

-They recommend you checkout the Practical Guide to Human Resources Management
+They recommend you checkout the Labour Law for Managers

 as it contains steps you must take in the run-up to CCMA conciliation as well as a guideline on how to prepare for arbitration.

 Knowing the difference between CCMA conciliation and arbitration will help ensure you handle the process of dispute resolution effectively and lawfully.